catseye/SixtyPical/README.markdown

 ### Operations on 16 bit values

-Add word (constant or memory location) to pointer.
-(Not necessarily range-checked yet though.)

 Compare word (constant or memory location) with memory location or pointer.
 (Maybe?)

 And then write a little demo "game" where you can move a block around the screen with